lenaone/toy_robot_challenge/README.md

 ### Set up

-1. Make sure you have installed Ruby 2.5.
+1. Make sure you have Ruby 2.5 installed in your machine.
-2. clone this repository: `git clone https://github.com/lenaone/toy_robot_challenge`
+2. Clone this repository: `git clone https://github.com/lenaone/toy_robot_challenge.git`
 3. Change to the app directory: `cd toy_robot_challenge`
 3. Install the minitest gem: `gem install minitest`